wagtail/wagtail/docs/topics/writing_templates.md

 For each page model in `models.py`, Wagtail assumes an HTML template file exists of (almost) the same name.
 The Front End developer may need to create these templates themselves by referring to `models.py` to infer template names from the models defined therein.

 To find a suitable template, Wagtail converts CamelCase names to snake_case.
-So for a `BlogPage`, a template `blog_page.html` will be expected.
+So for a `BlogPage` model, a template `blog_page.html` will be expected.
 The name of the template file can be overridden per model if necessary.

 Template files are assumed to exist here: